A Comprehensive Guide for Construction Site Photo Documentation

 Create a daily visual record that includes:

-Example: A high-rise project manager establishes four fixed positions to photograph the site each morning at 8 AM.
+Example: A high-rise project manager can establish four fixed positions to photograph the site each morning at 8 AM.
 These consistent angles create a time-lapse effect when reviewed sequentially, making progress instantly visible to stakeholders.

 Critical Installation Documentation Format